Creating an accounting newsletter that works

 You can use email marketing services to help manage lists, send emails, and track how people engage with your newsletter.
 There are a number of providers, such as MailChimp, Campaign Monitor, and Benchmark.
 Smaller businesses often get free use of these services, which means you could potentially send and monitor the performance of your accounting newsletter without spending anything.

-If you want to test it out this year, start by:
+If you want to test it out, start by:

 - researching email marketing services (and see what you can get for free)